Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

     }

-First a quick run-through: When you run this you should see (either in the Processing IDE message window, or in terminal window, depending on how you run it) a list of available MIDI inputs and outputs.
+First a quick run-through: When you run this you should see (either in the Processing IDE message window, or in a terminal window, depending on how you run it) a list of available MIDI inputs and outputs.
 In my case I've attached a QuNexus MIDI keyboard that happens to come up as input number 3, so that's the value I assigned to `midiDevice`.
 (I don't care what output device is selected to I just set it to 1.)

 The sketch pops up a window that will change shades of gray based on the velocity of whatever MIDI not you send it.